3 Techniques for Dealing with Drama and Dysfunction During Family Gatherings

 Exercising Patience Is Critical When Dealing With Family During The Holidays.

 When families gather, it often brings with it pain, suffering, annoyance, and even irritation.
 We’ve all experienced something like this, some more than others.
 For example, your spouse rolls their eyes as you pour another glass of wine, mothers pressure their daughters about marriage, fathers pressure their sons to get a job, one sibling is doing better in their career than another, Uncle Bob is simply an asshole, and the list goes on.
+We want to break the pattern of stress!

 Before going to any family gathering I always remind myself to be patient and give everybody a lot of space.
 Some members have a need to excessively share things, while others sit quietly seeking attention for their suffering.
 When everybody has room to just be themselves than tension can be released.
 To be the peace in the room you must be present, patient and create space.